bevyengine/rfcs/rfcs/41-ui-navigation.md

 I chose this crate over similar ones, because the code is dead simple and easy to vet.

+#### Going back to a previous menus

+`Focusable`s have a `dormant` state that is set when they go from active/focused to not active.
+This is a form of memory that allows focus to go back to the last focused element within a menu when it is re-visited.
+This is also the mechanism used to let the user decide which focusable to focus when none are focused yet.

 #### Spawning menus